Daniel Auteuil: Career

 Auteuil's starring role in the historical drama film Jean de Florette (1986) and its sequel Manon des Sources (1986) brought him international recognition.
 Auteuil has since become one of the best-known, best-paid and most popular actors in France.
 Through his appearances in films including the swashbuckler Le bossu (1997), the comedy The Closet (2001), the romantic comedy After You...
 (2003), the thriller Caché (2005) and the comedy My Best Friend (2006), he has since gained greater international recognition.

 In 2013, Auteuil was selected as a member of the main competition jury at the 2013 Cannes Film Festival.

+Personal life

 Auteuil has two daughters: Aurore Auteuil with his former partner, Anne Jousset, and Nelly from a ten-year relationship with actress Emmanuelle Béart, his co-star in the films A Heart in Winter and Manon des Sources (1986).
 He married Aude Ambroggi, a Corsican sculptor born in 1977, on 22 July 2006 in Porto-Vecchio, Corsica.